Lmcdonny/cs5510-visual-odometry/README.md

 # cs5510-visual-odometry
 #### CS5510 Assignment 2: Visual Odometry Implementation

-1. Implement Visual Odometry Algorithm
+### 1. Implement Visual Odometry Algorithm

 - Task: Develop a Python program to compute the visual odometry of the robot.
 - Requirement: The program should be able to estimate the robot’s trajectory by analyzing the camera images.

-    Our solution:
+##### Our solution:

 [Files/packages/whatever used]

-2. Navigate in a Circuit Around the Room
+### 2. Navigate in a Circuit Around the Room

 - Task: Using the basic mobility commands, make the robot move in a circuit around the room (can be teleop).
 Record the video and process off-board, stream the video to an offboard device, or use internal compute to calculate VO.
 - Requirement: The circuit should be reasonably precise, and the robot should not drift significantly from the planned path.
 Record the video and odometry data from the robot's persepective.

-###    Our solution:
+####    Our solution:

-Using circuit.py, the robot moves in a square circuit and records the video in 'my_video.h264'.
+Using circuit.py, the robot moves in a circle circuit and records the video in 'my_video.h264'.
 Afterward, we download the video from the robot to be used in our implementation of Task 1.

-###    Required packages and files:
+####    Required packages and files:
 - picamera
 - time
 - cv2
 - smbus
 - Car.py (whose github can be found [here](https://github.com/DIRECTLab/raspbot-code))

-###    Instructions:
+####    Instructions:

-    1. Calibrate the robot
-        a.
-Forward motion:
-            i.
-Run `circuit.py` with variable `DEBUG` set to `True`

-            ii.
-Adjust MAX_LEFT and MAX_RIGHT to specify how fast each wheel should spin.

-            iii.
-Repeat until the car moves forward in a straight line

-        b.
-90 degree turn:
-            i.
-Run `circuit.py` with variable `DEBUG` set to `True`

-            ii.
-Adjust TURN_WAIT and TURN_SPEED to specify the duration and speed of the turn respectively

-            iii.
-Repeat until the car accurately completes a 90 degree turn

-    2. Set variables
-        a.
-Set `DEBUG` to False (if it isn't already)
-        b.
-Adjust `FORWARD_WAIT` to specify the size of the square path the robot will take
-        c.
-Adjust `VIDEO_NAME` to change the name of the recorded video

-        NOTE: In order for the video to work with our implementation of orbslam, the extension of your video name must end in `.h264`
-    3. Execute the program
+1. Execute the program

     Place the robot in an open indoor area.
 On the robot, execute `circuit.py` and the robot will go forward for the previously specified amount of time and turn right.

-    4. Download the video
+2. Download the video

     Our method of downloading the video was as follows:

     a.
 Obtain the path on your robot leading to the video file

     b.
-On the device you wish to download the video, type the following command into a bash shell:
+On the device you wish to download the video to, type the following command into a bash shell:

-            `scp pi@[robot_ip]:[path_to_file] [new_file_location]`
+        scp pi@[robot_ip]:[path_to_file] [new_file_location]

-            ex: `scp pi@192.168.137.71:/home/pi/assn2/my_video.h264 .`
+        ex: scp pi@192.168.137.71:/home/pi/assn2/my_video.h264 .

     In the above example, the file will be downloaded from the robot to your shell's current directory

+3. Load into orbslam

+    TODO

+### 3. Analyze and Report

+- Task: Analyze the recorded data and compare the estimated trajectory with the actual path taken by the robot.
+(You can use an estimate based on whatever)
+- Requirement: Submit a comprehensive report detailing your findings, methodology, any challenges faced, and possible improvements.

     5. Load into orbslam
         * `./Examples/Monocular/mono_tum Vocabulary/ORBvoc.txt Examples/Monocular/TUM1.yaml PATH_TO_SEQUENCE_FOLDER`